Josephine2244/BakersTable/README.md

 ### Code
 - The Navigation Bar and footer are based on the Love Running - Essential Project
-- The Responsive Card Hover is based on code by Tuan on CodePen [View Original Code here](https://codepen.io/keubibo/pen/yLXYVOK)
+- The Responsive Card Hover is loosely based on code by Tuan on CodePen [View Original Code here](https://codepen.io/keubibo/pen/yLXYVOK)
 - The Google Maps link is from instructions on the Google Support page [here](https://support.google.com/maps/answer/144361?hl=en&co=GENIE.Platform%3DDesktop)

 ### Media